Exact testing with random permutations: Discussion

 \section{Discussion}

-This paper focuses on proving properties of tests with random permutations under relatively general conditions.
-Properties such as unbiasedness of tests of composite null hypotheses and consistency do not hold in general but may be proven for more specific scenarios.
+This paper proves properties of tests with random permutations in a very general setting.
+Properties such as unbiasedness of tests of composite null hypotheses and consistency do not hold in general but may be proved for more specific scenarios.
 For fixed permutations, there are many results regarding such properties \citep{hoeffding1952large, lehmann2005testing, pesarin2010permutation, pesarin2013weak} which may be extended to random permutations.

-Aside from the permutation test, there are many multiple testing methods which employ permutations.
-Many of these are precisely based on the principle behind the permutation test \citep{westfall1993resampling,tusher2001significance, meinshausen2005lower, meinshausen2006false}.
+Aside from the permutation test, there are many multiple testing methods which employ permutations, some of which are mentioned in section \ref{secap}.
+Another example is \citet{westfall1993resampling}.
+These methods are precisely based on the principle behind the permutation test.
 This paper can provide better insight into these procedures, when random permutations are used.
-Many results in this paper have extensions to these methods.